 Standing at 5,310′in elevation, on a clear day the lookout offers views of four PNW volcanoes, including Mt.
 Adams (called Pahto by the Yakama People, Klickitat by the Klickitat People), Mt.
 Rainier (called Tahoma/Taquoma by the Puyallup People), Mt.
 Saint Helens (Loowit to PNW Indigenous Peoples), and Mt.
 Hood (Wy’east as named by the Multnomah People).
 An L4 style lookout, Burley is one of three remaining lookouts of the 60 that used to exist on the Gifford-Pinchot.

 While it has been available to recreational users on a first come/first served basis, it has fallen into disrepair.
 Since it was closed for service, the Forest Service and the Fire Lookout Tower Association have put in work to maintain it, but time, weather, and vandals have since taken their toll.
 Through our current restoration efforts, we hope to make it available for public rental by 2024, which will generate funds for its ongoing maintenance.
-Filson funding will pay for materials and contract work, and Filson volunteers from across North America will help Forest Service and NFF personnel with painting and other repairs.
+Filson funding, along with a contribution from their partners, GiantMouse, will pay for materials and contract work, and Filson volunteers from across North America will help Forest Service and NFF personnel with painting and other repairs.

 Along with the work on Fairview and Burley, Filson and the NFF have supported restoration work on Heybrook Lookout and North Mountain Lookout on the Mt.
 Baker-Snoqualmie National Forest, on Monument Peak Lookout on the Helena-Lewis & Clark National Forest, and on First Butte Lookout on the Okanogan-Wenatchee National Forest.

 Cover photo by Audrey Squires.